(Issue)

 This procedure accepts an input

-parameter to parse, along with a space
+parameter to parse, along with an optional

-errors if necessary, and returns either null
+returns either null

 hsl()